 Applicant Project Description Funding Requested Officer recommendation Responsibility of Ongoing Maintenance Point Samson Community Association ACADS (1) Point Samson Kid's Art Awards The PSCA wishes to sponsor the Annual Kids Art Awards.
 This is a community event open to all children through the City of Karratha.
-This will be facilitated by a long term Artist and resident of Point Samson Claudia Krauss (2) Point Samson Fun Run The PSCA wishes to run a new event known as the Point Samson Fun Run (similar to the HBF Fun Run in Perth).
+This will be facilitated by a long term Artist and resident of Point Samson Claudia Krauss (2) Point Samson Fun Run \$7,887 \$86,317 Officers support the PSCA's applications 1 and 3 as they demonstrate a proven benefit to their local community.
+N/A The PSCA wishes to run a new event known as the Point Samson Fun Run (similar to the HBF Fun Run in Perth).
 Participants to run from Wickham to Point Samson with a family BBQ at the finish line.
-The idea is to promote \$7,887 \$86,317 Officers support the PSCA's applications 1 and 3 as they demonstrate a proven benefit to their local community.
-Whilst Officers support the intent of project number 2, more N/A healthy lifestyles.
-Prize money will be split over a minimum of 12 categories (1 st ; 2 nd ; 3 rd in Male and Female; Adults and Juniors) with fun categories to be included also.
+The idea is to promote healthy lifestyles.
+Prize money will be split over a minimum of 12 categories (1st; 2nd; 3rd in Male and Female; Adults and Juniors) with fun categories to be included also.
 (3) Oyster Shucker to the Stars The PSCA wish to run an event similar to what was trialled in 2015.
-It is a community event to get locals involved with the PSCA, open to the entire Point Samson community. \$5,616 information is required to ensure this represents value for money.
+It is a community event to get locals involved with the PSCA, open to the entire Point Samson community. \$86,317 \$5,616 Whilst Officers support the intent of project number 2, more information is required to ensure this represents value for money.
 Officers recommend supporting this project in principle, requesting further planning and information.
 Total Requested \$99,820 \$100,000

-Applicant Project Description Funding Requested Officer recommendation Responsibility of Ongoing Maintenance Point Samson Community Association EX-GRATIA Exercise Equipment The PSCA would like to install ParkFit Equipment in selected locations around Point Samson.
+Applicant Project Description Funding Officer Responsibility of Requested recommendation Ongoing Maintenance Point Samson Community Association EX-GRATIA Exercise Equipment The PSCA would like to install ParkFit Equipment in selected locations around Point Samson.
 PSCA will proceed with obtaining detailed quotes and project plans if in-principally supported by Council given they will be responsible for ongoing maintenance. \$51,250 Officers support the project in principle as quotes are yet to be received by the PSCA and locations are to be determined in consultation with the City.
 City of Karratha The equipment is similar to that in other locations across the City and Officers have been advised the ongoing maintenance is minimal (particularly if there are no moving parts).
 Exact costs are subject to further detailing from PSCA.
 Total Requested \$20,000 (in-principle) \$20,000